NovaCat35/cv-generator/README.md

 ## Features
  - Print | Download Option
- - Save on Local Storage
+ - Changes are saved on your Local Storage (You can refresh your page!)
  - Resume Example | Blank Slate option
- - Resume Customization [Work in Progress]
+ - Resume Customization

 ## Challenges
-n my quest to make my code smarter and cleaner, I've come across some tricky hurdles in TypeScript.
-Specifically, managing state variables and passing setState as a callback to components has been a bit of a puzzle.
+In my quest to make my code cleaner, I've come across some tricky hurdles in TypeScript and React.
+Specifically, managing state variables and the mess of passing setState as a callback to components (i.e. prop drilling) has been a bit of a puzzle.
 I've been focused on keeping my codebase organized and efficient, but as I add new features, it's a constant battle to maintain that balance.

 One big lesson I've learned is the importance of keeping separate components for reusability.
 It's a game-changer when it comes to adapting to new features and changes in plans.
 Each tweak and adjustment is a step toward better code quality, and I'm always on the lookout for ways to improve.